COSC3020/quicksort-pivot-Hrics12/README.md

 I believe the Median-of-three is a the better choice for a pivot.
 You are looking at more elements then selecting the first one.
 If you have $n$ elements then picking the first element would give you $1/n$ probability that you picked a good pivot.
 With the median-of-three the probability would be higher because if the array is randomly sorted then the median of the first, middle, and last elements are more likely to be near the middle then just the first element.
+Thee median-of-three takes into accout more info of the distripution of the data.
+When you chose the first element you're not considering any info about the rest of the array.